 Section 123: Directory Information Procedure

-The following information on students at Southeast Technical is designated as Directory Information, which is public data accessible to the public upon request pursuant to Minn.
+The following information on students at MSC Southeast is designated as Directory Information, which is public data accessible to the public upon request pursuant to Minn.
 Stat.
 Sect.
 13.03:

 - student’s name

 - participation in officially recognized activities and sports